Anna Faris: Continued comedic roles (2007–2012)

-Mom and Unqualified (2013–present)
+Mom and Unqualified (2013–2020)

 In 2013, Faris acted for the third time with then-husband Chris Pratt, following Take Me Home Tonight and What's Your Number? in a segment of Movie 43, an independent anthology black comedy that featured 14 different storylines, with each segment having a different director.
 The film was universally panned by critics, with the Chicago Sun-Times calling it "the Citizen Kane of awful."
 In the British romantic comedy I Give It a Year (2013), Faris played an old flame of a writer (Rafe Spall) who hastily tied the knot.
 Released shortly after Movie 43, the film received mixed reviews and was a commercial success in the UK.

 Faris obtained the main role of the CBS sitcom series Mom, which debuted on September 23, 2013.
 Her character is Christy, a newly sober single mom who tries to pull her life together in Napa Valley.
-As she landed the part, the show gave Faris, who had guest-starred in various television programs until then, her first full-time television role.
-Throughout its eight-season run, the sitcom has become the third most-watched comedy on television, and has received generally favorable reviews; Vulture called her "the most talented comic actress of her generation," and Boston Herald critic, Mark A. Perigard wrote in his verdict: "This is dark material, yet Faris balances it with a genuine winsomeness, able to wring laughs out of the most innocuous lines."
+Landing the part gave Faris, who had guest-starred in various television programs until then, her first full-time television role.
+Throughout its eight-season run, the sitcom became the third most-watched comedy on television, and received generally favorable reviews; Vulture called her "the most talented comic actress of her generation," and Boston Herald critic, Mark A. Perigard wrote in his verdict: "This is dark material, yet Faris balances it with a genuine winsomeness, able to wring laughs out of the most innocuous lines."
 She has been nominated for one Prism Award and two People's Choice Awards.
 In 2020, Faris left the show after seven seasons.

 Faris reprised her voice-role in the animated science-fiction comedy sequel Cloudy with a Chance of Meatballs 2, released in theaters four days after Mom premiered on television.
 Like the first film, Meatballs 2 was a commercial success, grossing US$274.3 million worldwide.
 The following year, she had an uncredited cameo in the closing-credits sequence of the action-comedy 22 Jump Street, appearing in a segment called 30 Jump Street: Flight Academy.